Installation#

 Warning

-MedVision_ACK_RELEASE=1.1.1 is required only when you pin MedVision_PLANNER_VERSION to a version below the latest (1.1.0 or 1.0.0).
-It confirms you have read the release note explaining what changed — most importantly the corrected tumour/lesion ellipse fit in 1.1.1.
-When you run with latest (or 1.1.1) you do not need to set it.
+MedVision_ACK_RELEASE=1.4.0 is required only when you pin MedVision_PLANNER_VERSION below the newest version published for the dataset you are loading.
+It confirms you have read the release note explaining what changed — most importantly the regenerated tumour/lesion measurements in 1.4.0.
+When you run with latest (or 1.4.0) you do not need to set it, and because 1.4.0 changed only the T/L annotations, Angle/Distance and detection workloads load older pins without it.

-A few source datasets (FeTA24, SKM-TEA, ToothFairy2) sit behind access gates.
-Only set the restricted tokens above if a subtask you are running touches one of those datasets; everything else downloads without credentials.
+Three source datasets (FeTA24, SKM-TEA, ToothFairy2) cannot be redistributed, so you apply for access from the data owner and — for SKM-TEA and ToothFairy2 — host the data you prepared in your own private Hugging Face repo.
+Only set the restricted variables above if a subtask you are running touches one of those datasets; everything else downloads without credentials.
+See Restricted source datasets for the full procedure.

 Next steps#